JetBrains/space-dotnet-sdk/README.md

 {
     // ...and we'll get a pointer about why it fails:
     // "The property Name was not requested in the partial builder
-    //  for TDMemberProfileDto.
+    //  for TDMemberProfile.
 Use .WithName() to include it.
     //  Expected full path: Batch`1->WithData()->WithName()"
     Console.WriteLine(e.Message);
 }